sma20/Human-Support-Robot-for-Domestic-Interaction/README.md

 ## Acknowledgment

 Some packages have been adapted from other githubs:
-* [Find_frontier]( https://github.com/bnurbekov/Turtlebot_Navigation) - it has been adapted to fit our robot, mean of motion, added a time limit, used hector mapping instead of gmapping and save the map autonomously.
+* [Find_frontier]( https://github.com/bnurbekov/Turtlebot_Navigation) - Change made: it has been adapted to fit our robot, mean of motion, added a time limit, used hector mapping instead of gmapping and save the map autonomously.